nih-cfde/training-and-engagement/docs/General-Tools/UNIX/redirect.md

 In this section, we will explore redirecting, appending, piping, and looping with `>`, `>>`,  `|`, and `for`.

 If you completed the last challenge, you saw that the **images/** directory contains a file called **MiSeq-readcount-Mothur.png**.
-This image is a screenshot from the [Mauther software tutorial](https://mothur.org/wiki/miseq_sop/) showing the count or number of reads for each sample.
+This image is a screenshot from the [Mothur software tutorial](https://mothur.org/wiki/miseq_sop/) showing the count or number of reads for each sample.

 ![](https://hackmd.io/_uploads/HyrJqfBTF.png)